Editor’s Introduction

 But there has to be more

 This poem speaks to me of a constant underlying theme of my experience.
 There is always a sense that although life can be astonishingly beautiful, and at moments even seemingly perfect, there has to be more.
-You know that something in you is not fulfilled.
-I have been arguing for Sangharakshita’s view that aśubha could be added to the list of lakṣaṇas, and that śubha could be added to the list of vimokśā-mukhas – the gateways to liberation.
-If it is a gateway to liberation it must have something from which it liberates, and that is the aśubha: an immediate, felt sense of not having yet seen that which is fully, deeply, fulfillingly beautiful.
+You know that something in you remains unfulfilled.
+I have been arguing for Sangharakshita’s suggestion that aśubha could be added to the lakṣaṇas, and that śubha could be included among the vimokśā-mukhas — the gateways to liberation.
+If it is a gateway to liberation it must have something from which it liberates, and that is the aśubha: an immediate, felt sense of not yet having encountered that which is fully, deeply, fulfillingly beautiful.

 For me, duhkha and aśubha are the characteristics of conditioned existence that most closely touch me.
 I do reflect on impermanence and insubstantiality, but those tend to be mere reflections.
-What really strikes me on a daily, almost moment by moment basis, is a strong sense of unfulfilment – not full happiness, not full ease, not full peace; and a sense that always the Beautiful is distant, is not fully realised.
-If we examine our lives closely we will recognise that the experience of a lack of final union with something both fully satisfying and completely beautiful is a powerful factor in them.
-We are constantly gnawed at by it, and often we are trying to find ways of compensating, of palliating, of deadening.
-I sometimes think that people who become addicted to drink or drugs often are the sort of people who feel it most strongly, Dylan Thomas being an example.
-He clearly felt the blinding, burning, brilliance of reality in a way that he just could not bear, and eventually drowned himself in drink.
+What really strikes me on a daily, almost moment by moment basis, is a strong sense of unfulfillment: not full happiness, not full ease, not full peace; and a sense that always the Beautiful is distant, is not fully realised.
+If we examine our lives closely we will recognise that the experience of a lack of final union with something both fully satisfying and completely beautiful is a powerful undercurrent.
+We are constantly gnawed at by it, and often we are trying to find ways to compensate, to palliate, to deaden the feeling.
+I sometimes think that people who become addicted to drink or drugs often are the sort of people who feel it most strongly.
+Dylan Thomas is an example: he clearly felt the blinding, burning, brilliance of reality in a way that he just could not bear, and eventually drowned himself in drink.

-The aśubha is not just about seeing something as ugly, but recognising that, however beautiful it is, ‘there has to be more’.
+The aśubha is not simply a matter of seeing things as ugly, but recognising that, however beautiful they are, ‘there has to be more’

 In Buddhism the recognition of absence is a central theme.
 In the practice of the Buddha-Dharma we need always to start with the awareness of an absence within ourselves.
-The aśubha is not just about seeing something as ugly, but recognising that, however beautiful it is, ‘there has to be more’.
-Relatively speaking there is a certain amount of beauty.
-On a Spring day, with the grass electric green, the trees in all their verdant glory, and the chestnuts with their candles, how can we say there is no beauty?
+The aśubha is not simply a matter of seeing things as ugly, but recognising that, however beautiful they are, ‘there has to be more’.
+Relatively speaking, there is a certain amount of beauty.
+On a Spring day, with the grass electric green, the trees in all their verdant glory, and the chestnuts bearing their candles, how can we say there is no beauty?
 But what we experience is only relative beauty.
-What aśubha-bhavana requires us to do is not cultivate the lack of beauty, but to recognise it as part of our present experience, recognise that full beauty has not yet flowered.
-If we don’t do that we will not take the steps that lead to its flowering.
+What aśubha-bhavana requires us to do is not cultivate the lack of beauty, but to recognise it as part of our present experience —to recognise that full beauty has not yet flowered.
+Unless we do that we will not take the steps that lead to its flowering.

-That of course is not the end of it, otherwise it is the path not to liberation but to self-destruction.
-We also need the śubha-bhavana
+That of course is not the end of the matter, otherwise it would be the path not to liberation but to self-destruction.
+We also need the śubha-bhavana.

 Cultivation of Śubha

 I once had a memorable encounter with a minor but not inconsiderable English poet, George Barker.
-I knew his son quite well and occasionally went to his Saturday evening drinking parties, at which, as his children said, he would eat people.
+I knew his son quite well and occasionally went to his Saturday-evening drinking parties, where, as his children said, he would eat people.
 (He ate me for sure, but that is another story).
-On one occasion I was just sitting, minding my own business, looking at some beautiful lilacs out of the window of the National Trust Rectory where he lived.
-And he came in, made a beeline for me, stood over me and said ‘poetry is like Perseus’ shield: it enables us to stare at what would otherwise turn us to stone’.
+On one occasion I was sitting quietly, looking at some beautiful lilacs through the window of the National Trust rectory where he lived.
+He came in, made a beeline for me, stood over me and said: “Poetry is like Perseus’ shield: it enables us to stare at what would otherwise turn us to stone.”

 Through poetry, or any of the arts, we are able to look obliquely at what we can’t face directly.
 We can’t face the aśubha too directly because we can’t accept that the things we are so attached to are by nature impure.
-And we can’t look at the śubha too directly, because its blinding, brilliant beauty is too much for us to take in.
-But through the śubha-bhavana we can address our immediate experience and recognise not only that full beauty has not revealed itself to us, but also that we see its shadow as it disappears around the corner.
+Nor can we look at the śubha directly, because its blinding, brilliant beauty is more than we can bear.
+But through the śubha-bhavana we can address our immediate experience and recognise not only that full beauty has not revealed itself to us, but also that we glimpse its shadow as it disappears around the corner.
 We don’t see the sun, but as it sets we see its rays glowing in the sky.
 We see that in our experience there is some reflection of that ideal and ultimate Beauty.

-I don’t mean simply loveliness; beauty can also be found in the terrible, in the sublime, even in the destructive.
-Goya’s dark paintings, for example, are indeed dark, in terms both of colour and of theme, but there is also something extraordinarily potent, even beautiful about them.
-The intuitions of beauty I mean are not merely of the pretty or the lovely, but of something that suggests a full and final Beauty that is completely beyond our earthly realm, but that is reflected, to varying degrees, at varying levels and in varying ways, in our ordinary experience.
+I don’t mean simply loveliness; beauty can also be found in the terrible, the sublime, even the destructive.
+Goya’s dark paintings, for example, are indeed dark, in terms both of colour and of theme, but there is also something extraordinarily potent, even beautiful, about them.
+The intuitions of beauty I’m speaking of are not merely of the pretty or the lovely, but of something that suggests a full and final Beauty that is completely beyond our earthly realm, but that is reflected, to varying degrees, at varying levels and in varying ways, in our ordinary experience.
 The path of beauty lies in tracing these gleams.
-You can see a sliver of light down the side of the door, and you sense that through that door is the final light, a light so intense, so overwhelming that all is resolved.
-By seeing that gleam, and by addressing it again and again, you come closer and closer to the door.
-And eventually, when you come close enough, you can open it and pass through.
+You see a sliver of light down the side of the door, and you sense that through that door is the final light, a light so intense, so overwhelming that all is resolved.
+By returning to that gleam again and again, you draw nearer to the door.
+And eventually, when you are close enough, you can open it and pass through.

 Four Characteristics of Beauty

 But how do we recognise beauty?
 Although it is an experience we all have to some extent, it is so mixed up with other responses that it may not always be clear to us how to identify it, and how therefore to develop it.
-In order to help us find beauty in our experience I will identify four of its characteristics.
+In order to help us find beauty in our experience let us consider four of its characteristics.

-The first characteristic is described in this extract from Kit Marlowe’s Tamburlaine (which is also quoted by Sangharakshita at the beginning of The Eternal Legacy).
+The first characteristic is described in this extract from Kit Marlowe’s Tamburlaine.

 What is Beauty, sayeth my sufferings then?